Chaos for endomorphisms of completely metrizable groups and linear operators on Fr\'echet spaces: Preliminaries

-If $X$ is a compact metric space, we say that $(X,T)$ is a \emph{compact dynamical system}.
+When $X$ is a compact metric space, we say that $(X, T)$ is a \emph{compact dynamical system}.
 Usually, the study of chaos theory in topological dynamics deals with compact dynamical systems, see the survey~\cite{LY2016} and references therein.
-But in many situations, the results or skills also hold for dynamical systems on completely metrizable spaces.
-In subsections 3.1, 4.1 and 5.1, we study various versions of equicontinuity, sensitivity and chaos for dynamical systems on completely metrizable spaces.
-Even though those results must be known for specialist in topological dynamics, we will provide some proofs for completeness.
+On the other hand, in many situations, the results and techniques also hold for dynamical systems on completely metrizable spaces.
+In Subsections \ref{subsec:Eq-sen-LYC},~\ref{subsec:Meq-Msen-MLYC} and~\ref{subsec:MLS-DC}, we study various versions of equicontinuity, sensitivity and chaos for dynamical systems on completely metrizable spaces.
+Even though those results must be known for specialists in topological dynamics, we will provide some proofs for the sake of completeness.